Keith Martin Gordey, Dave Campbell, Annabelle Kershaw, Suzanne Ristic, Terence Kelly,

 Western Gold has been helmed for the majority of its time by a number of Canada’s leading theatre artists including: Founder Joy Coghill, Artistic Directors Pamela Hawthorne, Colleen Winton, Anna Hagan, and General Manager Glenn MacDonald—trailblazers all.
 Tanja Dixon-Warren was appointed Artistic Director in 2019.

-In the early days Western Gold toured Senior Centres.
-Our partnership in 2010 with PAL Studio Theatre allowed Western Gold to take up residence in Coal Harbours’s intimate theatre-in-the-sky; build on Joy’s inaugural production of A Midsummer Night’s Dream (1995); and successfully produce one mainstage presentation of classic work by a major playwright each year.
+In the early days, Western Gold toured senior’s centres.
+Our partnership in 2010 with PAL Studio Theatre allowed Western Gold to take up residence in Coal Harbours’ intimate theatre-in-the-sky, build on Joy’s inaugural production of A Midsummer Night’s Dream (1995), and successfully evolve our programming to include:

-Under the creative vision of Anna Hagan, in 2012, Western Gold launched the highly popular On Our Feet (OOF!)
-Staged Reading Series , which presents two plays per year, each with all the hallmarks of a full production (intricate blocking, sets, costumes, sound etc.).
+ON OUR FEET!
+(OOF!)
+STAGED READING SERIES: Under the creative vision of Anna Hagan, in 2012 Western Gold launched the highly popular OOF series, which presents a minimum of two plays per year, each with all the hallmarks of a full production (intricate blocking, sets, costumes, sound etc.).
 This same year, we also initiated our Mentorship Program, and Anna coined our tagline Creativity has no Expiry Date!™